Author: odollie

 The cost of a private cervical smear test in the UK can vary depending on the clinic you choose, the experience of the clinician, and whether additional appointments are needed.

-Here at The Surrey Park Clinic, prices for a cervical smear screening range from £150 to £653.
+Here at Surrey Park Women’s Clinic, prices for a cervical smear screening range from £150 to £653.
 This cost variation reflects the differing levels of service available, from a basic smear to more comprehensive packages that include additional health check and consultations.

 For many women the additional expense if justified by the convenience and peace of mind that a private service offers.
 It’s a good idea to research and compare options before booking an appointment.